banner

 Gender

-The Nabanna initiative of Change Initiatives, empowers women through skill development, entrepreneurshipand awareness-raising.
+The Nabanna initiative by Change Initiatives is focused on empowering women through skill development, entrepreneurship, digital literacy, and awareness-building.

 BASUDHA